September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Secure: The Anchor

-People with a secure attachment have a healthy balance of intimacy and independence.
+People with a secure attachment balance intimacy and independence.
 They feel comfortable giving and receiving love and tend to hold a positive view of themselves and others.
 In conflict, they can express needs and listen without spiraling into fear or shutting down.
-Secure attachment is common in many populations—large cross-cultural research finds a majority of adults fall into the secure category1.
+A majority of adults are categorized as secure in large-scale reviews of attachment research1.

 Anxious-Preoccupied: The Wave Watcher

-The anxious-preoccupied person longs for deep connection but lives with a persistent fear of abandonment.
-They often have a negative view of themselves and put partners on a pedestal.
-Anxiety shows as constant reassurance-seeking, rumination about small signs, and emotional escalation when they sense distance.
-A common inner story is, “If I don’t hear from them, they must be losing interest.”
+Anxious-preoccupied people long for deep connection but worry about abandonment.
+They often have a negative view of themselves and may amplify emotional signals to stay close.
+Anxiety shows as reassurance-seeking, rumination about small signs, and escalation when they sense distance.

 Dismissive-Avoidant: The Lone Sailor